In this article, you will learn Cassandra commands with CQL examples-

 Here is the screenshot that shows the database state before updating data.

-Here is the snapshot of the executed command 'Update' that update the record in the Student table.
+Here is the snapshot of the executed Cassandra Update command that updates the record in the Student table.

 Update University.Student Set name='Hayden' Where rollno=1;

-After successful execution of the command 'Update Student', student name will be changed from 'Clark' to 'Hayden' that has rollno 1.
+After successful execution of the update query in Cassandra ‘Update Student’, student name will be changed from ‘Clark’ to ‘Hayden’ that has rollno 1.

 Here is the screenshot that shows the database state after updating data.